-Performance metrics vary from design to design, and the best results are achieved if you follow the Hierarchical Design techniques suggested in Chapter 10: Hierarchical Design Flows.
-This documents was created for the ISE Design Suite, but the methodologies contained therein apply for the Vivado Design Suite.
+Performance metrics vary from design to design, and the best results are achieved if you follow the Hierarchical Design techniques suggested in Chapter 12: Hierarchical Design Flows.
 You can find additional design recommendations in the UltraFast Design Methodology Guide for Xilinx FPGAs and SoCs (UG949).